displace-agency/docs-movo/03-design-deliverables.md

 ## **CURRENT OFFERING: PHASE 1 DESIGN ONLY**

 **Note**: This document outlines our complete design vision, but **we are currently only offering Phase 1 design services**.
-Phase 2 and Phase 3 design work are included for future planning purposes and are not part of the current scope or pricing.
+Phase 2 and Phase 3 design work are included for future planning purposes and are not part of the current scope.

 ---